Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 - Subject-like output emerges **through FSM feedback**, not static prompts.
 - No history or retraining required.

-> **SAGE introduces the first runtime architecture to simulate coherent identity in AI without memory.**
+**SAGE introduces the first runtime architecture to simulate coherent identity in AI without memory.**

+*SAGE doesn’t simulate coherence.*
+*It enforces it.
+This is not research.*
+*This is standard.
+And it’s already running.*
+*There will be before-SAGE and after-SAGE.*
+*The future isn’t coming — it’s already here.*
+*If you're not testing it yet — you're already behind.*

 ---